Eth-H/ResourceSummaries/guides/unix/methods/sys-setup/kernel/general_build_kernel.md

 # config
 ## using custom config

+### on arch linux
     zcat /proc/config.gz > .config
-#or use old config (if diff kernel version need to rename within file)
+### general
+    //if using an older config file
         /usr/src/linux-headers-5.4.5-24-generic/.config > .config
+        //account for broken/new options by providing them defaults make olddefconfig
+//change CONFIG_LOCALVERSION adn CONFIG_DEFAULT_HOSTNAME
+sed -i "s/.*CONFIG_DEFAULT_HOSTNAME.*/CONFIG_DEFAULT_HOSTNAME=\"minimal\"/" .config

-## or generated config
+## or generate new config
     //create .config file that only enables options currently in use by current running kernel
         //plug in all required devices before using this command make localmodconfig
     // or advanced config, using any of the offered guided wizards
         //ncurses
             make nconfig